memegamer138/Startup-success/README.md

 2. Issue reports: You might have noticed a new folder called ISSUE_REPORT.
 When you click this, you will see 2 templates:
 a) Feature request.
 b) Bug report.
-Fill this template and add it here: https://github.com/memegamer138/Startup-success/issues/
+Fill this template, save it, and drag/drop it here: https://github.com/memegamer138/Startup-success/issues/
 ___________________________________________________________________________________________________________________________________
-It is recommended to regularly check https://github.com/memegamer138/Startup-success/releases and download the latest version as there will be bug fixes and new stuff in every update.
+It is recommended to regularly check https://github.com/memegamer138/Startup-success/releases and download the latest version as there will be bug fixes and new features in every update.